 Direct answer: An eSIM is the perfect solution for your honeymoon.
 It installs in seconds from home, activates when you land, works in over 150 countries, and you won't have any surprise charges on your bill when you return.
-Forget about exorbitant roaming, airport queues looking for a local SIM, and sharing one card between the two of you.
-With an eSIM, the only difficult decision of your honeymoon will be which restaurant to go to tonight.
+Forget about exorbitant roaming fees, airport queues for a local SIM, and sharing a single card between the two of you.
+With an eSIM, the only difficult decision on your honeymoon is which restaurant to go to tonight.

 Why is an eSIM perfect for your honeymoon?

-The historical problem of traveling abroad has always been the same: either you pay your operator's roaming (very expensive), or you waste time looking for a local SIM at the airport (with jet lag and luggage in hand), or you simply run out of data and rely on the hotel's WiFi (which usually fails just when you need it most).
+The historical problem of traveling abroad has always been the same: either you pay your carrier's roaming fees (which are very expensive), or you waste time looking for a local SIM at the airport (with jet lag and luggage in hand), or you simply run out of data and rely on the hotel's WiFi (which usually fails just when you need it most).

-- No waiting: you install it from your couch at home, before packing.
+- No waiting: Install it from your couch at home, before packing.

-- No plastic: it's digital, takes up no space, and won't get lost.
+- No plastic: It's digital, takes up no space, and can't be lost.

 In short: an eSIM gives you back the time and energy you would otherwise spend solving connectivity problems.
-And on your honeymoon, every minute counts.
+And on a honeymoon, every minute counts.

 Most popular honeymoon destinations and their eSIM coverage

 The favorite honeymoon destinations among couples from Spain and Latin America share one characteristic: they all have excellent eSIM coverage.
-Let's review the most chosen ones and what you need in each case.
+Let's review the most popular ones and what you need in each case.

 🌴 Maldives

 The Maldives are a dream for many couples.
 Overwater bungalows, coral reefs, absolute silence.
-Connectivity on the main islands (Malé and the larger tourist atolls) is 4G LTE with good speed.
-The most exclusive resorts offer WiFi in the rooms, but if you want connection on the beach or during dhoni excursions, you need mobile data.
+Connectivity on the main islands (Malé and the largest tourist atolls) is 4G LTE with good speed.
+The most exclusive resorts offer WiFi in the rooms, but if you want a connection on the beach or during dhoni excursions, you'll need mobile data.
 A regional plan for Asia that includes the Maldives is the most convenient option.

 🌺 Bali, Indonesia

 Bali is the star destination for honeymoons among millennial and Gen Z couples.
-Ubud, Seminyak, Nusa Dua, Canggu... every corner is a photo opportunity.
-4G coverage in Bali is excellent in tourist areas, although it can be more irregular in the island's interior.
-We recommend an eSIM plan for Asia with at least 5 GB if you plan to stay two weeks and use Grab (the local Uber) frequently.
+Ubud, Seminyak, Nusa Dua, Canggu… every corner is a photo opportunity.
+4G coverage in Bali is excellent in tourist areas, although it can be spottier in the island's interior.
+We recommend an eSIM plan for Asia with at least 5 GB if you plan to stay for two weeks and frequently use Grab (the local Uber).

 🛕 Japan

 Tokyo, Kyoto, Osaka, Hiroshima.
-Japan is the most surprising destination for a honeymoon: it combines tradition and modernity in a way that doesn't exist anywhere else.
+Japan is the most surprising destination for a honeymoon: it combines tradition and modernity in a way that exists nowhere else.
 4G/5G coverage is impeccable throughout the country, even in rural areas.
-However, Japan is not part of the generic regional plans for Asia, so look for a specific plan for Japan or one that explicitly includes it.
+However, Japan is not part of generic regional plans for Asia, so look for a specific plan for Japan or one that explicitly includes it.
 You can see the options in our eSIM Asia collection.

 🍝 Italy